 The journey to create the first car in the world was painstaking and prolonged.
-Contrary to many important inventions in the history of mankind, the idea to create the world’s first car can not be attributed to a single person.
+Contrary to many important inventions in the history of mankind, the idea to create the world’s the first car can not be attributed to a single person.

 The first car in the world was developed in the 18th century by French inventor Nicola-Joseph much earlier than Carl Benz who is known as the father of modern automobiles and also known as the creator of the first practical car in the world.

-The most essential part of the car is an engine.
+The most essential part of the car is the engine.
 The engine was first created as an air engine.
 The air engine is considered to have been developed by a 17th-century German physicist, Otto von Guericke.
 Guericke developed an air pump and was also probably the first to make metal pistons.
 He also invented cylinders, and connecting rods, the basic components of the reciprocating engine.

 The Mosaic Of Innovations That Created The Engine Of The World’s First Car

 This invention was the bedrock for the development of the first car in the world.
 Steam propulsion is a part of innovation by Ferdinand Verbiest in the 16th century.
 In 1678 Belgian Jesuit missionary to China made a model steam carriage.
 Its base is on a principle that uses the modern turbine.

 The 17th century was also important for the development of the first car in the world.
 A Dutch inventor, Christiaan Huygens, developed an engine that worked by air pressure.
 Its production is by the explosion of a powder charge.

 Denis Papin of France developed a model engine on the basis of the vacuum principle, using the condensation of steam to generate the vacuum.
 An air engine was patented in England in 1799, and a grid of compressor stations was proposed to service vehicles in England.
 An air-powered vehicle is said to have been produced at the beginning of the 19th century.